 Recently, I was asked to explain the difference between what “proofing” of a translated document (normally done at no charge) is and “editing” of the same document.
 Charges for an edit can run up to 60% of the cost of the initial translation.
 The following is a basic definition and policies that different language service providers follow; some firms may say something different.

 Proofing is the side by side, page by page comparison of the translated document to the original source language document.
 The person doing the proofing is looking to make sure the punctuation’s match, what was bold is bold, what was italic is italic, measurements are converted, heading looks correct, pictures are inserted and placed correctly, captions appear to be the same, etc. Thus a “proofer” does nothing more than a visual comparison of the document to make corrections.
 In reality, this is “formatting verification”, not editing.

 Editing is the translated document being read by another translator, a native speaker of the target language with the original English version.
 This is done to correct simple spelling mistakes, punctuation changes, and correct gender terms and industrial terms of the target language, in addition to the items covered under Proofing.

-Final note: For editing of your material use “native speakers” of the target language to review the material.
-Make sure this person is current in their own language and was at the very least a B student in it as well.
-For the most part fluent speakers are just fluent speakers.
+Final note: For editing your material use “native speakers” of the target language to review the material.
+Make sure this person is fluent in their own language and was at the very least a B student in it as well.
+For the most part, fluent speakers are just that, fluent speakers.
 Even if you think they have a great command of their second or third language and many do, have them sit in front of you and translate one page of material.
-Time them then do the math to see if they can produce 4,000 words of translated material a day?
+Time them, then do the math to see if they can produce 4,000 words of translated material a day?
 Keep in mind the average word count in North American English is 400 words per page!
 This page is 587 words including this sentence.